Jason and the Argonauts (miniseries)

-Jason and the Argonauts, (also known as Jason and the Golden Fleece) is a 2000 American television film directed by Nick Willing and produced by Hallmark Entertainment.
+Jason and the Argonauts, (also known as Jason and the Golden Fleece) is a 2000 American two-part television miniseries directed by Nick Willing and produced by Hallmark Entertainment.
 It is based on the Greek myth of Jason and the Argonauts.

 Plot

 The film opens as soldiers invade the city of Iolcus.
 King Aeson's brother Pelias is leading the charge.
 Inside the temple he goes to embrace his brother but produces a dagger and kills him during the embrace.
 This is witnessed by his wife Polymele and his son Jason.
 He intends to do the same to Jason but one of the guards rescues him and takes him out of the palace through a secret tunnel.